sunshinescience/Jamming/README.md

 You will start by installing surge globally.

 In your console, run npm install --global surge.

+After you see the project come up, press enter.

 #### Before you deploy, you need to think of a domain name with the following format:
 `SOME_NAME.surge.sh`